CS 4250: Introduction to Database Management Systems

 some of the data sets, and so on.

-- Nobel Prizes Database: The goal is to model and populate
+- Nobel Prizes Database: The goal might be to model and populate

 information about the awards made in the various fields (Physics,